noorfinances-eng/noorchain-core/docs/NOORCHAIN_PoSS_Logic_Overview_1.1.md

 Web dashboard integration.

-These pieces will be introduced in later PoSS Logic steps and in Phase 4 (Implementation) / Phase 6 (Genesis Pack & Communication), with a strong focus on:
+These pieces will be introduced in later PoSS Logic steps and in:

+Phase 4 (Implementation),

+Phase 6 (Genesis Pack & Communication),

+with a strong focus on:

 Legal Light CH compliance,